-Nothing stops pharmaceutical giants from charging astronomical prices for their products.
-People will buy – they have no choice.
-However, with the appearance of Internet drugstores, things have changed.
+Drug developers have an upper hand in establishing (very high!) prices for their medications, and people will have no other choice but to topping large bills.
+E-shopping has truly became a game-changer.
 Now we can buy drugs much cheaper and even order delivery to the doorstep.
 It’s way more convenient and cost-efficient.

 A lot of people started using the Internet to purchase over-the-counter or prescription medications – that saves boatloads of money.
 The most popular online drugs are Viagra, Cialis, Phentermine, Oxycontin, Vicodin, Prozac, Propecia, Accutane, Lexapro, Valium, Ambien, and others.